DEV SITE .48

 Some Naturalists focus on animals rather than plants, and may enjoy working with, training, caring for, or simply herding them.
 Other Naturalists will prefer working with the end result of nature's produce - the food produced from plants and animals.
 Naturalists like solving problems with solutions that show some sensitivity to the environmental impact of what they do.
 They like to see practical results and prefer action to talking and discussing.

-Qualifications in areas such as physiology, anatomy, biology and psychology are especially helpful for a career as an naturopath.
-Healthcare qualifications (i.e. Nursing or Physiotherapy) in particular, are useful.
+Qualifications in areas such as physiology, anatomy, biology and psychology are especially helpful for a career as a naturopath.
+Healthcare qualifications (i.e. nursing or physiotherapy) in particular, are useful.

 Professional Development